Cyber Security

 What could this mean for your business?

-Right now, nothing urgent.
-MITRE and ENISA are working together to keep both databases aligned.
+Right now, MITRE and ENISA are working together to keep both databases aligned.
 But looking ahead, organisations like yours may face:

 • Regulatory uncertainty.
 Will your regulator expect you to use one database or both?

-• Duplication of effort.
+• Compliance complications.
 Will your internal teams need to monitor two systems to stay compliant?

 • Confusion or delay.
 If vulnerability information isn’t consistent or up to date, response times could slow—and risk could increase.

-Back to those spinning plates, you have enough going on, which is why we’re keeping such a close eye on what’s next.
+Back to those spinning plates, you have enough going on.
+But, it's important to be aware and future proof for these changes -which is why we’re keeping such a close eye on what’s next and how this may impact your industry.

 Our role is to make sure our clients never have to worry about which vulnerability database to use, or how global changes affect local compliance.
 Here’s what you can expect from us: